Leona-LYT/WGR/README.md

   2. `RealData_UJI.py`: Provide the code for UJINdoorLoc dataset.
 This code can handle real data analysis with multi-dimensional response Y.
   3. `RealData_MNIST.py`: Provide the code for the reconstruction task of image data.
 Here, we use MNIST data as an example.
   4. `select_m_CT.py`, `select_m_UJI.py` and `select_m_MNIST.py` : Provide the code for the selection of m in the analysis of the CT slice dataset, UJIndoorLoc dataset and MNIST dataset.
+  5. **examples**: Provides two examples of real data analyses:
+        - `CT_slices.ipynb`: Provide the example for the application in CT slices dataset.
-  5. `MNIST_CNN.ipynb`: Provides an example of the reconstruction task using a CNN, with 2,000 samples used for training.
+        - `MNIST_CNN.ipynb`: Provide the example for the reconstruction task using a CNN, with 2,000 samples used for training.

 - **compared_methods:**
   1. `BNN_CT.py` and  `BNN_UJI.py`: Provide the code for the BNN method used in the analysis of the CT slice dataset and UJIndoorLoc dataset.
   2. `cqr_CT.py` and `cqr_UJI.py`: Provide the code for the CQR method used in the analysis of the CT slice dataset and UJIndoorLoc dataset, which are employed to construct the prediction interval.